InstituteforDiseaseModeling/historymatching/architecture.md

     "param3": {"values": [ 0, 1, 2, 3, 5, 8, 13, 21, 34, 55 ], "scale": "explicit", "desc": "description" }
     }

-non_implausible_space = None    # What is appropriate to describe the initial space with no constraints?

 class Config:
     pass